dwivedi17h/JS-HINDI/README.md

 # JS-HINDI
-javascript code in hindi with code
+Javascript code in Hindi with code author-himanshu